 You will know the result about one week after your interview.
 The Schools Liaison Officer will phone you with the result and will also send you an email confirmation of the result.

 Yes, this is a scholarship of opportunity and is means-tested.
-Applicants will have to provide evidence of their parents'/guardian's income to determine their suitability for the scholarship.
-It is intended to support students who otherwise may not afford tuition at a private university.
+Applicants will have to provide evidence of their parent(s)/guardian(s) income to determine their suitability for the scholarship.
+It is intended to support students who otherwise would not be able to afford tuition at a private college.

 Yes, you will know the result of your scholarship application before you sit your Leaving Certificate or final examinations.
 You will be able to utilise the CAO Change of Mind facility to put the Griffith College course code as the number one choice on your CAO application at this time.

 If you apply for the BA (Hons) in Fashion Design, the BA (Hons) in Interior Architecture or the BA (Hons) in Design Communications, you will still need to complete and submit a general art portfolio for acceptance into these programmes.
 Your portfolio will need to be presented on the day of the interview and you will need to pass the portfolio assessment to receive a scholarship.